Purity Kagwiria: Career

 Kagwiria interned at the Coalition On Violence Against Women, COVAW, where she worked with the then Executive Director Anne Gathumbi who helped her gain exposure on gender issues.
 At COVAW, she collected over 10,000 signatures to postulate the Government of Kenya to sign the Maputo Protocol which was ratified in 2010.
 Based on this experience, she was able to lay foundation for her activism.

 Kagwiria has worked with Pencils for Africa as an executive Board Member.
-She has also worked with Girl Smart Africa She worked as the Local Programme Coordinator and Consultant at the Resource Center for black women, Zurich, Switzerland where she helped build the skills of young women on reproductive health and self awareness.
+She has also worked with Girl Smart Africa.
 Purity worked for the African Youth Trust between 2009-2011 as the Project Officer.
 She worked to build the capacity of women and other stakeholders on Human Rights Law and the dispensation of the 2010 constitution.

 Akili Dada

 Kagwiria is the Executive Director of Akili Dada, an international award-winning leadership incubator nurturing a generation of girls and young women from underserved backgrounds whose commitment will transform their communities.
 Akili Dada was founded in 2005 to address the underrepresentation of women in leadership roles.
 Akili Dada partners with MATCH International Women's Fund, Ford Foundation, Forum SYD, Hivos People Unlimited, Global Fund for Women, Segal Family Foundation, Women and Girls Lead Global, The Global Fund for Children, Millicom Foundation, JJP Family Foundation, Oracle, Mize Family Foundation, Global Fund for Women, American Jewish World Service, Present Purpose, One World Children's Fund, and pencils for Africa among others.